Configure policy and application stores

 Save your changes.

-If the data store is still in use, you will see an error message as follows:
+If the data store is still in use, AM returns the following error message:

 Unable to modify data store instance because it is referenced by the data store service of realm /Realm Name

-If you receive the error, repeat the first step to remove the unwanted store from the listed realm, and then repeat this step.
+In this case, repeat the first step to remove the unwanted store from the listed realm, then repeat this step.